rmoreirasantos/data_science_class/README.md

 Lecture on Git and Github: https://janboone.github.io/msc_datascience/Git_Lecture.html

-this I typed on my laptop (not on Github). this I change on Github
+this I typed on my laptop (not on Github).

+this I deleted on Github